cpkarma/php-pv8-bypass-webshell/README.md

 # PHP Pv8 Bypass Webshell
-PHP Pv8 Bypass WebShell which is able to bypass any webserver and run the code without any issue.
+PHP Pv8 Bypass WebShell, You can use it on any webserver.
+And it won't get blocked by the firewall or any other system.

 **- HackerTools -**